HelTecAutomation/HeltecDocs/en/source/cubecell/index.rst

 features:

 -  Fully Arduino-Compatible;
--  Utral low power design, best can reach 3.5uA in deep sleep mode (with RTC clock running);
+-  Ultral low power design, best can reach 3.5uA in deep sleep mode (with RTC clock running);
 -  Low-cost;
 -  Integrated encryption algorithm, for example, a product based on